prasannax1/starships/README.md

  * Section 9 is external security.
 Section 8 is responsible for the defense and tactical operations of *Aviary* as well as providing security for away missions.

  * Section 12 is auxillary guest quarters for civilian passengers.
-It also contains a large food court and a large holo-complex.
+It also contains a large mess hall and a large holo-complex.

 The next 10 decks of the saucer section contains 16 hangars, each measuring 150m long and 100m wide on the borad side, and 40m tall.
 In addition to the hangars, it also contains the central core which is the main cargo store.